xyproto/algernon/README.md

 * Directories without an index file are shown as a directory listing, where the design is hardcoded.
 * Redis is used for the database backend.
 * UTF-8 is used whenever possible.
+* The server is configured either by commandline flags or by a provided lua script.

 Features
 --------

 * Supports HTTP/2.
 * Tested and works on Linux and OS X.
-* Also works on 64-bit Windows 8.
+* Works on 64-bit Windows 8.
 (The [binary release](https://github.com/xyproto/algernon/releases) was tested with Redis from [MSOpenTech](https://github.com/MSOpenTech/redis/releases)).
 * Algernon is compiled to native.
 It's reasonably fast.
 * The [Lua interpreter](https://github.com/yuin/gopher-lua) is compiled into the executable.
 * The use of Lua allows for short development cycles, where code is interpreted when the page is refreshed.